ShenggaoZhu/midict/README.rst

 MIDict (Multi-Index Dict)
 =========================

-A multi-index dictionary (MIDict) allowing any index as the "keys" or "values" (suitable for bidirectional/inverse dict) with powerful indexing syntax to assess multiple values.
+MIDict is an ordered "dictionary" with multiple indices where any index can serve as "keys" or "values", capable of assessing multiple values via its powerful indexing syntax, and suitable as a bidirectional/inverse dict (a drop-in replacement for dict/OrderedDict).

+**Features**:

+* Multiple indices
+* Multi-value indexing syntax
+* Convenient indexing shortcuts
+* Bidirectional/inverse dict
+* Compatible with normal dict
+* Accessing keys via attributes
+* Extended methods for multi-indices
+* Additional APIs to handle indices
+* Duplicate keys/values handling

 Multiple indices
 ----------------